carbynestack/caliper/README.md

 The `cs` object is used to provide a common configuration that is shared between all virtual users.
-A list of Amphora Service endpoint URIs and the SPDZ parameters matching the backend service configuration are used to initialize an amphora client.
+A list of Amphora Service endpoint URIs and the SPDZ parameters matching the backend service configuration are used to initialize an Amphora client.

 ### Action

 To test the performance of one or multiple backend services of a Carbyne Stack Virtual Cloud we create scenarios that make requests to a backend service.
-The `exec` method is used to execute an Action, in the context of this plugin, actions are requests performed by a client that will be send during a simulation.
+The `exec` method is used to execute an Action, in the context of this plugin, actions are requests performed by a client that will be sent during a simulation.

 ## Usage